valryon/valryon.github.io/_code/2016-10-17-water-surface-2d-unity.md

 # Credits

 Thanks to [Branden](http://brandenstrochinsky.blogspot.fr/2016/06/water-effect.html) for the height map and inspiration.
 Check out his article for a similar solution with more details on the shaders.

+Thanks to the [Superpowers team](https://github.com/sparklinlabs/superpowers-asset-packs) for the demo assets.

 [url_img_gif]: {{site.url}}/static/content/water2d-unity/water2D_3.gif